scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 #### “Skinny domain objects”

 In his book, *Functional and Reactive Domain Modeling*, Debasish Ghosh states that where OOP practitioners describe their classes as “rich domain models” that encapsulate data and behaviors, FP data models can be thought of as “skinny domain objects.”
-This is because — as this lesson shows — the data models are defined as `case` classes with attributes, but no behaviors.
+This is because — as this lesson shows — the data models are defined as `case` classes with attributes, but no behaviors, resulting in short and concise data structures.

 ## What about the operations?

-This leads to an interesting question: Because FP separates the data from the operations on that data, how do you implement those operations in Scala/FP?
+This leads to an interesting question: Because FP separates the data from the operations on that data, how do you implement those operations in Scala?

-There are several different ways to handle behaviors:
+There are several different ways to implement and organize behaviors:

-- Put your methods in companion objects
+- Put your functions in companion objects
 - Use a modular programming style
 - Use a “functional objects” approach